i13e/osmanthus/README.md

 pip install -r requirements.txt
 ```

-You're now ready to play/contribute!
+You're now ready to play or contribute!
 Once you've finished, you can exit the environment by running
 the following command (or simply close the terminal):

 ```sh